Jdka1/Basketball-Shot-Predictor-Computer-Vision/README.md

 # Basketball Shot Predictor Using cvzone/opencv
-This is a python project which tracks both a basketball and a rim and predicts if the shot will go through the rim.
+This is a python project which tracks both a basketball and a rim against a background and predicts if the shot will be a make or a miss.

 ## Computer Vision
 the ball and rim are isolated from the background video using HSV color masking